Burgess Hill Girls: Overview

 The multi-building school is situated on Keymer Road, in the West Sussex town of Burgess Hill, and is a five-minute walk from Burgess Hill railway station, which is on the Brighton Main Line.
 Coaches and minibuses collect girls from outlying areas in Sussex.

-The school was last visited in 2014 by the Independent Schools Inspectorate.
-The main findings were that the school met its aims successfully and the achievement and personal development of all pupils was excellent.
-The school met all the requirements of the Independent School Standards Regulations (2010) but did not meet all the National Minimum Standards for Boarding Schools (2013).
-The majority of boarders were found by the report to be from Nigeria and China.
+The school was last visited in 2023 by the Independent Schools Inspectorate.
+Both the Senior School and Sixth Form and Prep School and Nursery ISI reports judged the school as “excellent” in all areas.
+The full reports can be found on the school website.

 Mrs Kathryn Bell (Head 2014–2017) took the place of Mrs Ann Aughwane (Head 2006–2014) in 2014.
 In September 2015, she rebranded the school, changing its logo, colours, and name.
 The name changed from Burgess Hill School for Girls to Burgess Hill Girls.

 After 11 years as Deputy Head, Mrs Liz Laybourn became Head in 2017 until she retired in 2022.

 In August 2022, Mr Lars Fox became the new Head of Burgess Hill Girls.